mykelcodex/personal/content/blog/flexibility-in-css-with-tailwindcss.md

 #### **Design Style**

 Changing the bootstrap design style takes a lot of time and effort.
-About 50% of the website using bootstrap was known because of the design style because building a custom design in bootstrap is tedious.
+About 50% of the website using bootstrap was known because of the design style and building a custom design in bootstrap is tedious.

 #### **Color Palette**

-Bootstrap does not provide much support for its color palette as the only colors provided are just ten.
+Bootstrap does not provide much support for its color palette and sometimes when i never some primary colors i need to add it to my project.
+I actually needed something that could provide me some start-pack color palette out of the box.

 I began a search for a new framework that will solve the above issues, then I came across [TailwindCSS](https://tailwindcss.com/ "Tailwindcss") and I was blown &#128562 at what it has to offer.
 If you're looking for a framework that comes with a menu of predesigned widgets to build your site with, Tailwind might not be the right framework for you.
 But if you want a huge head start implementing a custom design with its own identity, Tailwind might be just what you're looking for.
 Below are the reasons why you should use [TailwindCSS](https://tailwindcss.com "Tailwindcss") for your next project.

 ![](https://dotdev.co/wp-content/uploads/2019/06/stateofcss2019.png)

 #### **Utility first - Responsive to the core**

+Tailwind comes with a lot of predefined class that allows you to build up responsive components in a jiffy.
+These design classes are majorly the beauty of tailwind.

 Every Tailwind utility also comes with responsive variants, making it extremely easy to build responsive interfaces without resorting to custom CSS.